dioxic/mgenerate4j/README.md

 [![travis][travis_img]][travis_url] [![maven][maven_img]][maven_url]

 **mgenerate4j** is a tool for generating rich JSON documents from a template.

-It can be used as a standalone application or as a library.
-It is also extendable if you need to do something that isn't covered by the out-of-the-box functions.
+It can be used as a standalone application or as a library and is also extendable if you need to do something that isn't covered by the out-of-the-box functions.

 The core syntax is largely the same as [mgeneratejs](https://github.com/rueckstiess/mgeneratejs) by Thomas Rueckstiess.

-See the [Wiki](https://github.com/dioxic/mgenerate4j/wiki) for details.
+**To find out more, please check out the [mgenerate4j wiki][wiki].**

 ## Example